AWinterman/awinterman.github.com/_posts/2013-11-9-we-are-not-at-war.md

 status quo by force, and whose express purpose is to transfer wealth from your community to their own.
-Let's talk about might makes right rather than some combination of debate and money, in which the consequences of your indiscretion are public execution rather than public than shame.
+Let's talk about might makes right rather than some combination of debate and money, in which the consequences of your indiscretion are public execution rather than public shame.

 Let's talk about what persecution means.
-It's not having to pay for a health service you would rather not pay for in the remote case one of your employees would ask for it.
+It's not having to pay for a health service you would rather not pay for in the case one of your employees would ask for it.
 It is not a tax rate applied fairly across your income bracket.
 It is not nationally mandated health care.

 ![Resistors Will be Shot](/images/not_at_war/resistors_shot.jpg-large)

-So the next time you feel inclined to describe political attitudes, police action, socioeconomic inequality, a global policy priority, or or for god's sake a lack of government recognition for your favorite holiday as a war, consider what real wars look like.
+So the next time you feel inclined to describe political attitudes, police action, socioeconomic inequality, a global policy priority, or for god's sake a lack of government recognition for your favorite holiday as a war, consider what real wars look like.